AGOberprieler/allcopol/README.md

 # AllCoPol

-AllCoPol is collection of tools for the analysis of polyploids, that allows to infer ancestral allele combinations as well as corresponding subgenome phylogenies.
+AllCoPol is a collection of tools for the analysis of polyploids, which allow to infer ancestral allele combinations as well as corresponding subgenome phylogenies.

 ## Installation